rwxrob/zet/20220405084751/README.md

 attacks against me --- calling me "unhinged" and comparing me to Terry
 --- the fact is that I don't mind sharing my personal struggle with mental illness.
 It has been a big part of my entire family history.
-(My mom was once talked by a police officer running naked on the highway.
+(My mom was once tackled by a police officer running naked on the highway.
 They straight-jacketed her.)

 The perception managing assholes pretending to be perfect and dishing